rcl-ssl/docs/autorenew/installation.md

 - Consumption plan - the function app will run on a [consumption plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan) and the user will pay only when the function is running
 - Storage account - required by the function app

-The estimated cost for these Azure resources may be a **few cents** per month based on the number of certificates in a user's subscription.
+The estimated cost for these Azure resources may be a **few cents or dollars** per month based on the number of certificates in a user's subscription.

 ![install](../images/autorenew_installation/azure_deploy3.PNG)